strength training resistance bands

 What if I don’t have a gym?

-My neighborhood gym closed down last week due to COVID induced financial strain.
-It is a shame as the business owners did everything they could to keep their small business afloat.
-Chances are, if you belong to a gym, your access to it is reduced or non-existent.
-And, this will be the case in many areas for the foreseeable future.
-In addition to this, even if you wanted to recreate a gym in your garage, chances are you would have a hard time even finding equipment right now, as record demand is creating backlogs for many manufactures.
-So, how can you get a reasonably effective workout without a gym?
-I have two words for you: resistance bands.
+My neighborhood gym closed down years ago during the pandemic, and I travel so much that consistent gym access is difficult to maintain.
+So, how can I (and you) get a reasonably effective workout without a gym?
+Resistance bands.
 Not the things you see in your physical therapist’s office.
 I’m talking about heavy, thick resistance bands, some of which can create resistances equivalent to over 200 pounds.
 Although they are not perfect, you can do any simple exercise with more than a reasonable amount of resistance with a set of bands that will only set you back $50.
-Brands like Intey and WODFitters sell entire sets and can easily be found on-line or at your favorite local retailer right now.
+Brands like Rogue sell entire sets and can easily be found on-line or at your favorite local retailer right now.
 Some have handles, some come in loops but they can all do the trick with minimal instruction.

 So there you have it.
 You asked, I answered.
 If you are going to strength train, do it right.
 Doing it the right way that’s productive to your training need not be complicated, nor take up copious amounts of time and energy.
 All it needs is a bit of reasonable structure and effort.